Jelmerro/Garlmap/README.md

 Please clone this repo and run `npm ci` then `npm start`.
-You should now have Garlmap up and running from source, next you can make your own executable builds using `npm run build`.
+You should now have Garlmap up and running from source, next you can make your own executable builds using `node build`.
-See `npm run` for other (build) options, the executables will be stored in `dist`.
+See `node build --help` for other options, the builds will be stored in `dist`.
+I you plan to contribute, please follow the included linter, see `npm run lint`.

 ## License